Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 ### Update the package version

-If you already have an older version of DAB CLI installed, to upgrade the tool, use:
+If you already have an older version of DAB CLI installed, update the tool using:

 ```dotnetcli
 dotnet tool update -g --add-source ./ dab-cli --version <version_number>